|

 the way, this year's Liverpool Beatles Convention was dedicated

+to George.
 The convention never really ended.
 Instead, it segued into the

 "Unplugged" Festival with bands performing in less